redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 ### 2. Setting up the generateToken function
 Next, we need to create a function that will generate a token and an expiration date.

 If you followed the tutorial, you might not have a `/api/src/services/users/users.js` file.
-If that's the case, you can create it.
+If that's the case, you can create it with the following command using your terminal.

 ```bash
 yarn rw g service users